ahrnbom/utocs/README.md

 ### Instructions
 1. Install Carla Simulator 0.9.12, both the Python package and the server
 1. Start the server with `./CarlaUE4.sh` in the appropriate folder
+1. Install Python dependencies with `python3 -m pip install carla`, or to include the optional dependencies for visualization do instead `python3 -m pip install carla imageio imageio-ffmpeg opencv-python`
-1. While the server is running, execute `python start.py`
+1. While the server is running, execute `python3 start.py`